 Fish is delicious and easy

-Preparing fish isn’t hard at all and above all fun to do.
-That is why I combine my passion for fish and my mission for sustainability in writing cookbooks and making video’s.
+Preparing fish isn’t hard and above all really fun to do!
+That is why I present my passion for fish and sustainability mission in writing cookbooks, sharing recipes and making video’s.
 I hope to inspire a lot of people to work with delicious, sustainable fish.

-With Fish Tales I combine two great passions of mine: good food and bringing sustainably caught fish in a fun way to the people, with the fishermen in the spotlights.
-It is them who make sure that our children can keep enjoying fish as well!
+With Fish Tales I combine two great passions of mine: good food and bringing sustainable fish in a fun way to the plate of the consumer, with the fishermen in the spotlights.
+It is them who make sure that our children can keep enjoying fish!

 Image: © David Loftus